MovingBlocks/TempDoc/Terasology?-Why-not-just-use-Minecraft,-whats-the-beef?.md

 For example:

--A mod API is our main and formost feature, modules are easily created, easily added, and do not break beween versions.
+0. A mod API is our main and formost feature, modules are easily created, easily added, and do not break beween versions.
 For end users all module adding, updating, and downloading is handled through a simple GUI at world creations.
 Dependancies are automatic, and mods are automatically added at server join.
 Module packs exist for a tested and packaged experiance.

+0. A tiny core, all content should be added using modules, to not hinder others modding experiance.

--Infinite height and depth, commonly know as Cubic Chunks
+0. Infinite height and depth, commonly know as Cubic Chunks

--Blocks and block shapes are seperate.
+0. Blocks and block shapes are seperate.
 Once you define a shape, all blocks will have that variation.

--65,000 IDs for biomes, A biome is defined per gride space, allowing for vertical biomes.
+0. 65,000 IDs for biomes, A biome is defined per gride space, allowing for vertical biomes.

--Community controlled and community ran
+0. Community controlled and community ran.
+Freedom of gameplay

--Open source and gratis, as well most modules.
+0. Open source and gratis, as well most modules.

 This is in sharp contrast to Minecraft, which you need to pay a sum of money just to own, and are restricted on what you can do with the code.